Liutos/cuckoo/README.md

 `cuckoo` can be integrated with `Alfred` and `Emacs`.

 - For integrating with Alfred, see [Alfred Workflow](https://github.com/Liutos/cuckoo/wiki/Alfred-Workflow).
-- For using inside Emacs `org-mode`, see [Emacs次模式org-mode](https://github.com/Liutos/cuckoo/wiki/Emacs%E6%AC%A1%E6%A8%A1%E5%BC%8Forg-cuckoo).
+- For using inside Emacs `org-mode`, see [Emacs extension org cuckoo](https://github.com/Liutos/cuckoo/wiki/Emacs-extension-org-cuckoo).

 # Release History